Event Proposal Guidelines

 This feature was added to the proposal system to encourage event participants to start preparing for their event well in advance.
 Additionally, these copies are essential for holding an accessible event.
 Consider members of your audience who have disabilities and may wish or need to follow along with a written text.
 It is also helpful for ASL and CART interpreters to see event information beforehand.

-For more information on preparing accessible event outlines, please review the AWP Conference & Bookfair Event Outline Guide (coming soon).
+For more information on preparing accessible event outlines, please review the AWP Conference & Bookfair Event Outline Guide.
+A plain-text version of the event outline guide is also available.

 Attendee Terms & Conditions